 The Governing Board is informed about and involved in the accreditation process.
-In preparation for the 2020 visit, Accrediting Commission for Community and Junior College Commission then Vice President, Dr. Stephanie Droker, facilitated a Board study session on the accreditation process in September 2019.
+In preparation for the 2020 visit, Accrediting Commission for Community and Junior College Commission Vice-President, Dr. Stephanie Droker, facilitated a Board study session on the accreditation process on September 12, 2019.
 Each Governing Board member participated in the session.
-Additionally, the Chancellor advises the Governing Board of the accreditation process and status.
+Additionally, the chancellor advises the Governing Board of the accreditation process and status.

-The college Institutional Self-Evaluation Reports (Evidence ISERs) are on the Governing Board agenda for review and approval prior to the deadline for submission to the Commission.
-The Governing Board members read the reports in advance of the meeting, during which each college provides an overview of the report.
+The college Institutional Self Evaluation Reports (Evidence ISERs) are on the Governing Board agenda for review and approval prior to the deadline for submission to the Commission.
+The Governing Board members read the reports in advance of the meeting, and each College provides an overview of the report at the meeting.
 All correspondence relating to any visits or reports by the Commission are reviewed by the Governing Board.
 The Governing Board ensures recommendations resulting from any special mid-term and/or final accreditation reports are implemented.

-Board Policy 1017 ("Accreditation") requires that the Chancellor ensure that the Governing Board is involved in any accreditation process in which Board participation is required.
-This includes the review and approval of all college reports to the Commission, such as Annual Reports and any Special Reports, as needed.
+Board Policy 1017 requires that the Chancellor ensure that the Board is involved in any accreditation process in which Board participation is required including the review and approval of all college reports to the Commission including Annual Reports and any Special Reports, as needed.

-Governing Board members are aware of the purpose of the accreditation process in providing quality assurance and credibility, and stimulating improvement in the colleges.
-Furthermore - by participating in training sessions and taking an active role in the development, review, and implementation of matters related to accreditation - they have demonstrated an understanding of their role and responsibility as Governing Board members in the accreditation process.
+Governing Board members are aware of the purpose of the accreditation process in giving quality assurance, credibility, and stimulating improvement in the colleges.
+Further, they have demonstrated that they understand their role and responsibility as Governing Board members in the accreditation process by participating in training sessions and taking an active role in the development, review, and implementation of matters related to the accreditation process.

-CCCCD Board Meeting Minutes-12Sep2019 Accreditation CCCCD Board Policy 1017 CCCCD Board President-VGordon Certificates
+CCCCD Board Meeting Minutes-12Sep2019\Accreditation CCCCD Board Policy 1017 CCCCD Board President-VGordon Certificates